jestjs/jest/website/docs/Tutorial.md

 ---

-We want to test the following function (borrowed from [this great article on testing asynchronous functions](http://martinfowler.com/articles/asyncJS.html)).
+To begin, let's see how we might test the following function (borrowed from [this great article on testing asynchronous functions](http://martinfowler.com/articles/asyncJS.html)).
 It does an ajax request to get the current user as JSON, transforms this JSON into a new object and pass it to the callback.
 Very typical code.

 ```javascript
 // fetchCurrentUser.js